himal2007/landscape_genetics_ghana/docs/Chapter III/revisions/Landscape genetics Ghana revision.md

 ## Discussion
+For the first time in oncho - we use LG - high prev in central part with confluence - might need vect interventions as well

+No IBD - single and large TZ

+First clinical trials and SOR began - Ghana - double penalty

+Eliminating oncho transmission in connecting areas - widespread MDAi with vector intervention needed

+LG and PG output not representing the current processes

+at limitations = Single spatial scale - relation may differ in other scale - lack of significant correlation in dist to nearest river

 ## Miscellaneous

 In addition, there is a spatial heterogeneity in interventions as well, i.e. not all communities undergo.
 Onchocerciasis is a neglected filarial disease transmitted by the bites of blackflies and occurs predominantly in Africa and some parts of the Americas (Hill et al., 2019).
 Upon infection, the human host exhibits a range of chronic clinical manifestations such as severe skin itching, skin depigmentation, blindness and epilepsy or nodding syndrome in children (Basáñez et al., 2006; Colebunders et al., 2019).
 Despite interventions such as, vector control and mass drug administration with ivermectin (MDAi), onchocerciasis transmission persists in some foci.

+### Limitations and future directions
+*there were some limitations associated with the approach* *The vector mobility maps we obtain with this approach might not necessarily correspond with vector density or vector biting rates.
+Here, we assome that high mobility in the areas of high prevalence   for The high vector mobility
+Incorporate abundance and ABR data
+Dense and stratified sampling
+Nuclear data
+Temporal sampling
+Can be translatable to other regions and VBD